Mathematics National 4

 The general aim of this Unit is to develop skills linked to straightforward mathematical relationships.
 These include solving equations, understanding graphs and working with trigonometric ratios.
 The Outcomes cover aspects of algebra, geometry, trigonometry, statistics and reasoning.

-Mathematics: Expressions and Formulae (National 4)
+Expressions and Formulae

 The general aim of this Unit is to develop skills linked to straightforward mathematical expressions and formulae.
 These include the manipulation of abstract terms, the simplification of expressions and the evaluation of formulae.
 The Outcomes cover aspects of algebra, geometry, statistics and reasoning.

-Mathematics Test (National 4)
+Mathematics Test (Added Value)

 This is the Added Value Unit of the National 4 Mathematics Course.
 The general aim of this Unit is to enable the learner to provide evidence of added value for the National 4 Mathematics Course through the successful completion of a test which will allow the learner to demonstrate breadth and challenge.